og-cz/bantaybayan/README.md

 - User management and notification controls
 - Export and reporting tools
 - Modern card-based interface for admin functions
-- District management interface showing all 6 Secret City congressional districts
+- District management interface showing all 6 Quezon City congressional districts
 - Barangay management with landmark information for each district

 ### Reports Page